SynTexDZN/homebridge-syntex/README.md

 ### Optional Parameters
 - `language` You can use your country initials if you want to change it ( *Currently supported: `us`, `en`, `de`* )
 - `debug` For further information because of troubleshooting and bug reports.
+- `remote` To control your devices on the go with the enhanced offline app without port forwarding. ( *Currently in beta, more information soon* )

 ### SynTex WebHooks Config
 Please visit GitHub for the config and other informations:<br>